The best workstation laptops are the only laptops that can handle crunching hordes of data or video-editing large files

 To speed up your workflow in apps like Adobe Premiere or Blender, your workstation needs a beastly processor (such as Intel's Xeon series); a vibrant, color-accurate display; and a powerful GPU.
-We recently reviewed the Gigabyte Aero 17 and the Acer ConceptD 7 Ezel, which are a solid workstations.
 If you're looking for a beast with a 30-series GPU, see our beginner's guide to Nvidia GeForce RTX 30 series mobile GPUs.
 And if you're looking for killer performance and something that can game, check out our Asus ROG Zephyrus G15 (GA503Q) review.
 Also, see our piece about how you can use a Chromebook without Google Chrome.

 What are the best workstation laptops?

 The best workstation laptop that you can buy right now is the MSI WS66 10TMT.
 The WS65 packs a powerful 10th-Gen Core i9 processor and Nvidia Quadro RTX 5000 Max-Q GPU into a superslim, durable chassis.
 Top that off with solid battery life and a gorgeous 15.6-inch, 4K display.
 Meanwhile, the HP ZBook Studio x360 G5 is also an excellent choice, as you’ll get an indomitable beast with an Intel Xeon processor and a Quadro P1000 GPU.
 Between its dazzling 4K display, bouncy keyboard and long battery life, the ZBook Studio is quite amazing all around.
 Not to mention that its chassis is military-durable and pretty sexy at the same time.